 Roughly speaking, there are three groups of principal actors who advocate for the principle of subsidiarity in Japan.
 The first category of such group centres around the governments, whether local, regional, or central.
 The Committee on the Promotion of Local Decentralisation, under the authority of the Premier's Cabinet Office, serves as an example, when it made a final recommendation in June 2001 explicitly pointing to the principle of subsidiarity.
-With it, the Committee pointed out the need to devolve more tasks to the localities.41 In the meantime, the local and regional governments themselves were quick to import the idea from Europe from the 1990s on.
-The Prefectures of Osaka, Aichi, Hyogo, Shiga and Gifu, as well as the City authorities of Kyoto and Takarazuka, all favourably refer to the principle of subsidiarity, often as the main policy guideline.42
+With it, the Committee pointed out the need to devolve more tasks to the localities.44 In the meantime, the local and regional governments

-Margaret Thatcher, The Path to Power (New York: HarperCollins, 1995): 482.
+42 Margaret Thatcher, The Path to Power (New York: HarperCollins, 1995): 482.

-40 My own survey in 1998 found only three reports and several academic articles in Japanese on the subject; this time, Google-Japan, as well as Yahoo-Japan, searches ('Hokaisei Genri (補完性原理)' 'Hokanse Gensoku (補完性原則)' 'Sabusidiariti (サブシディアリティ)') hit some 100, rather substantial discussions.
+43 My own survey in 1998 found only three reports and several academic articles in Japanese on the subject; this time, Google-Japan, as well as Yahoo-Japan, searches ('Hokaisei Genri (補完性原理)' 'Hokanse Gensoku (補完性原則)' 'Sabusidiariti (サブシディアリティ)') hit some 100, rather substantial discussions in 2001.
+This time, in 2005, a Google-Japan search ('Hokansei Genri' only) listed 56,200 items.